This site is dedicated to Watkins / Wem / Wilson Guitars and Wem amps

 PHOTOS 5, 6 and 7

 All within a year of each other.
 This is the model which stormed Europe by the thousand.
 Guild Guitars staggered me at the 1961 Frankfurt Music Fair by handing me an order for 1000.
 Black or Blue has no significance.
 The colours used to change with my brain storms and fluctuations.
-All were designed by Bill Purkiss and were generally credited with being the main ingredient of the now legendary "Sound of the Sixties".
+All were designed by Bill Purkis and were generally credited with being the main ingredient of the now legendary "Sound of the Sixties".
 The heads on photo 4 & 5 are original Marriotts .

 Thanks to Keith Smart for permission to use the above pictures and text.